EdmundBenedict/lordcephei.github.io/pages/lmf_fe_optics_tutorial.md

 axis is aligned with the Fermi level, and the horizontal axis lies at 8 electrons.
 You can confirm that the integrated DOS crosses 8 at <i>E<sub>F</sub></i>.

-In the second figure DOS are resolved by spin (red for majority spin, green for minority spin).
+In the right figure DOS are resolved by spin (red for majority spin, green for minority spin).

 ![Fe total NOS and DOS](/assets/img/Fe-DOS.svg) {::nomarkdown}</div>{:/}